Generating TLS certificates for server HTTPS

 openssl req -key private.key -new -out domain.csr

-At this point you will be prompted to fill a series of values such as country, region, organization etc.
+At this point you will be prompted to provide a series of values such as country, region, organisation, and so on.
+These fields form what is known as the Distinguished Name (DN) of the certificate.

 You are about to be asked to enter information that will be incorporated